fbpx

 Day 9 - West Kimberley Gorges

-The Wunaamin Miliwundi Ranges is full of endless stunning gorges waiting to be explored, and this morning is just for that.
+The western Kimberley region is full of endless stunning gorges waiting to be explored, and this morning is just for that.
 After breakfast, you’ll adventure to Dalmanti (Bell Gorge) – home to a stunning cascade of water flowing from the previous wet season rains that fall in the King Leopold Ranges.
 Tonight, you’ll camp at Bandilngan (Windjana Gorge) – a segment of a 375-million-year-old reef that was once underwater.
 Cut through by the Lennard River, which runs during the wet season and then breaks up into little billabongs during the dry season.
 This gorge attracts many species of birds and bats and is a great spot to see wild freshwater crocodiles!

 Day 10 - West Kimberley Gorges / Broome